32 BEST Things To Do In Kauai 2023

 One of the best foods to try on the island of Kauai is poke.
 You’ve likely heard of poke before since it’s making its way to mainland USA, but you’ve likely never tried poke Hawaiian style.

 For the best poke on the island of Kauai, head to the Kauai Poke Co.
 Food Truck in Lawai.
-Use this Google Maps link to find the exact location.

 For a sweet treat after a hefty and sweaty hike, grab a cup of shave ice (psst!
 Calling it “shaved ice” will attract stares of disapproval).